hpcaitech/FastFold/README.md

 1. Excellent kernel performance on GPU platform
 2. Supporting Dynamic Axial Parallelism(DAP)
     * Break the memory limit of single GPU and reduce the overall training time
-    * Distributed inference can significantly speed up inference and make extremely long sequence inference possible
+    * DAP can significantly speed up inference and make ultra-long sequence inference possible
 3. Ease of use
-    * Replace a few lines and you can use FastFold in your project
+    * Huge performance gains with a few lines changes
     * You don't need to care about how the parallel part is implemented

 ## Installation